DevSlop/DevSlop.github.io/pages/pixi_crs.md

 By adding and testing the WAF in the Continuous Integration (CI) stage, we provide the application developer early feedback about how their application will react when behind a WAF.
 We assure that Pixi's legitimate traffic is not blocked by the WAF, and that illegitimate traffic is.

-We use the WAF ModSecurity with the OWASP ModSecurity Core Rule Set as the WAF and signature set in this proof of concept pipeline.
+We use the WAF ModSecurity with the [OWASP ModSecurity Core Rule Set](https://coreruleset.org) as the WAF and signature set in this proof of concept pipeline.

 To start the Core Rule Set in front of Pixi we use [OWASP's modsecurity-crs Docker Image](https://hub.docker.com/r/owasp/modsecurity-crs/)

 The application tests are written in Testcafe.
 They are executed once against Pixi directly and then again through the Core Rule Set.
 The Continuous Integration is implemented in CircleCI.
-The DevSlop Pixi-CRS pipeline currently has two branches.
-1) The master branch tests Pixi with legitimate Testcafe tests.
-2) The branch test-pixi-vulnerabilities intentionally tests the vulnerabilities of Pixi.

 As a result, we see which CRS rules were hit by the tests.

-This module is lead by Franziska Bühler.
+This module is lead by [Franziska Bühler](team.md).

 Code to be found [here](https://github.com/DevSlop/pixi-crs)
 Video explanation [here](https://vimeo.com/271451246)